If you’ve been using “pipeline” and “funnel” to mean the same thing, you might want to pay attention.

 Unlike a sales pipeline, which focuses on the set of actions taken by sellers, a sales funnel visually communicates the conversion rates of prospects through the pipeline stages.
 It’s called a “funnel” because of its shape: wide at the top as prospects enter, then increasingly narrow as they are disqualified or decide not to buy.

 Unlike a pipeline report, which shows the value and quantity of deals at the moment when the the report is run, a funnel report is based on a cohort.
 This means that a funnel report can tell you, for example, of the 100 leads you received last quarter, what percentage of them advanced through each stage of your pipeline.

 A sales funnel report is important for sales leaders because it can help them forecast sales based on current lead volume and identify where deals are getting stuck so they can improve their process and better coach their team.

-So when you’re thinking about the difference between a pipeline and funnel, remember this: A pipeline report shows what a seller does during the sales process, and a funnel report shows the conversion rates through the sales process.
+So when you’re thinking about the difference between a pipeline and funnel, remember this: A pipeline reflects what a seller does during the sales process, and a funnel measures conversion rates through the sales process.

 Want to turn your sales pipeline into a conversion machine?
 Take a tour of Nutshell and learn how our CRM’s sales process tools and insights helps sales reps win more deals.
 With our Multiple Pipelines feature, Nutshell Pro users can even configure multiple sets of stages for distinctly different sales efforts.